Gibberlings3/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 INSTALLATION
 ------------------------------------------------------------------------
-It may be necessary to install transitions before?/after?
-NPC mods.
+It may be necessary to install transitions before NPC mods.

 NOTE: If you've previously installed the mod, remove it before extracting a new version.
 To do this, uninstall all previously installed components and delete the mod folder and executables.